Alyangula, Northern Territory

-Alyangula is the largest township on Groote Eylandt in the Northern Territory.
+Alyangula is the largest township on Groote Eylandt in the Northern Territory, Australia.

 History

 Groote Eylandt Mining Company (GEMCO) established Alyangula as the residence for the mining company workers in the late 1960s.
 The township was established under a special purpose lease between GEMCO, Anindilyakwa Land Council and the Anindilyakwa Land Trust.
 The township of Alyangula is an unincorporated territory within the northern region of the Northern Territory.

 Climate

 Alyangula has a tropical savanna climate (Köppen: Aw, Trewartha: Awhb/Awha), with a very hot, oppressive wet season from mid-November to April and a very warm, muggy dry season from May to mid-November, typical of the Top End region of the Northern Territory.

 From May to mid-November, the prevailing winds are from the east, which due to the Great Dividing Range, cast a rain shadow throughout the Top End of the Northern Territory.
 Lower humidity, high winds, and lack of rain increase the likelihood of bushfires, which peak during the second half of the dry season.
-Typically, temperatures at day and especially night are significantly cooler than in the Summer, which increases relative comfort.
-The record high temperature during this season was 39.2 ºC (102.6 ºF) on 23rd of October 1987, and the record low temperature was 10.5 ºC (50.9 ºF) on 19th of July 1985.
+Typically, temperatures at day and especially night are significantly cooler than in the summer, which increases relative comfort.
+The record high temperature during this season was 39.2 °C (102.6 °F) on 23 October 1987, and the record low temperature was 10.5 °C (50.9 °F) on 19 July 1985.

 Starting from mid-November, northwesterly winds from the Arafura Sea draw in warm, moist ocean air, which leads to monsoonal rainfall, oppressive dew points and spectacular lightning storms.
 Flooding, cyclones, storms and low monsoonal troughs sometimes occur during this season.
-Temperatures are more stable in this season, ranging from 40.3 ºC (104.5 ºF) on 31st December 1990 to 16.0 ºC (60.8 ºF) on 15th April 1994.
-However, temperatures above 35 ºC (95 ºF) or below 20 ºC (68 ºF) are rare during this season.
+Temperatures are more stable in this season, ranging from 40.3 °C (104.5 °F) on 31 December 1990 to 16.0 °C (60.8 °F) on 15 April 1994.
+However, temperatures above 35 °C (95 °F) or below 20 °C (68 °F) are rare during this season.